 But review scores are still important.
-In-depth reviews aren't always easy to parse, so having a final score can help bring everything together and make sense of all the nuances that may or may not impact the big picture of a given game.
+In-depth long-form reviews aren't always easy to parse, so having a final score can help bring everything together and make sense of all the nuances as one.
+Plus, when you're short on time, you may not be able to read every sentence of a sprawling review.
+Quick-glance scores are certainly useful then!

 Why I Use a 5-Star Scale